 USE_DISTRIBUTED_DML |

 Enables distributed DML operations.
-Its reverse operation is NO_USE_DISTRIBUTED_DML. |
+The opposite operation is NO_USE_DISTRIBUTED_DML. |

 NO_USE_DISTRIBUTED_DML |

 Disables distributed DML operations.
-Its reverse operation is USE_DISTRIBUTED_DML. |
+The opposite operation is USE_DISTRIBUTED_DML. |

-USE_DISTRIBUTED_DML hint
+USE_DISTRIBUTED_DML Hint

 Syntax